-Facial structure may predict endorsement of racial prejudiceFebruary 13th, 2013 in Psychology & Psychiatry /
+Facial structure may predict endorsement of racial prejudiceFebruary 13, 2013 in Medicine & Health / Psychology & Psychiatry

 The structure of a man's face may indicate his tendency to express racially prejudiced beliefs, according to new research published in Psychological Science, a journal of the Association for Psychological Science.

 Studies have shown that facial width-to-height ratio (fWHR) is associated with testosterone-related behaviors, which some researchers have linked with aggression.
 But psychological scientist Eric Hehman of Dartmouth College and colleagues at the University of Delaware speculated that these behaviors may have more to do with social dominance than outright aggression.

 The researchers decided to examine the relationship between fWHR and dominance in the specific context of racial prejudice.

 "Racial prejudice is such a sensitive issue and there are societal pressures to appear nonprejudiced.
 More dominant individuals might care less about appearing prejudiced, or exercise less self-regulation with regard to reporting those prejudices, should they exist," says Hehman, who conducted the research as a graduate student at the University of Delaware.

 The researchers asked male participants about their willingness to express racially prejudiced beliefs and about the pressure they feel to adhere to societal norms.
 The results revealed that men who have higher fWHR (determined from photos of their faces) are more likely to express racist remarks and are less concerned about how others perceive those remarks.

 Importantly, these results did not show that the men were necessarily more prejudiced—men with greater fWHR did not score higher on measures that assessed implicit, or more automatic, racial prejudice.
 Rather, these men were simply more likely to express any prejudicial beliefs they may have had.